-For more general tree valences, an interesting outcome of our study is the existence of different regimes for the value of the mass distribution exponents.
+An interesting outcome of our study is the existence of different regimes for the value of the mass distribution exponents.
 This seems to indicate the existence of a competition between various coexisting effective growth mechanisms.
 Whether the transitions between these regimes are characterized or not by the emergence of some order parameter remains to be understood.

-Acknowledgments

-We thank J Bouttier for helpful discussions.
-All authors acknowledge support from the Programme d'Action Intégrée J Verne 'Physical applications of random graph theory' and from the ENRAGE European network, MRTN-CT-2004-5616.
-We acknowledge support from the Geocomp project, ACI Masse de données (PDF and EG), from the ENIGMA European network, MRTN-CT-2004-5652 (PDF) and from the ANR programme GIMP, ANR-05-BLAN-0029-01 (FD and PDF).
+Acknowledgments: We thank J. Bouttier for helpful discussions.
+All authors acknowledge support from the Programme d'Action Intégrée J. Verne "Physical applications of random graph theory" and from the ENRAGE European network, MRTN-CT-2004-5616.
+We acknowledge support from the Geocomp project, ACI Masse de données (P.D.F and E.G.), from the ENIGMA European network, MRTN-CT-2004-5652 (P.D.F) and from the ANR program GIMP, ANR-05-BLAN-0029-01 (F.D. and P.D.F.).